-Meet our 2021 Faculty.
-Click on a name for more information.
+Click on a name to learn more …

 Julie has also written over fifty magazine articles for publications such as STRAD Magazine, STRINGS Magazine, Fiddler Magazine, and the American String Teachers Association’s Journal.